openbmc/phosphor-power/tools/docs/chassis-status-tool.md

       status properties for every possible chassis (0-8). dump -c <INT>
-    - Dump the chassis status properties for a given chassis number.
+    - Dump the chassis status properties for a given chassis number. dump -v, --verbose
+    - Dump the interface and object paths for each of the chassis status properties.
 ```

 ## Examples